slub/ocrd_kitodo/README.md

 ## Preparation

-### Credentials and test database

 Go to the directory where you've checked out the project.

+### Prepare keys and examples

 Before Docker Compose can be used, you must create directories to mount SSH key pairs for user authentication to [OCR-D Controller](https://github.com/bertsky/ocrd_controller) and [OCR-D Manager](https://github.com/markusweigelt/ocrd_manager).

-Moreover, for testing we need example users and processes set up in the database of Kitodo.
+Moreover, for testing we need example data (e.g. users, authorities, workflows etc.) set up in the database of Kitodo.Production and models installed with resource manager of OCR-D Controller.

 The fastest way to get all that is by using the Makefile via the following command: